Skip to content

 Hoi-Yee Roper

-Hoi-Yee is a Knowledge Lawyer in the dispute resolution team.
-As an experienced litigator and author of legal guidance, Hoi-Yee is well placed to keep the team up to date with developments in dispute resolution.
+Hoi-Yee is Senior Counsel and the Knowledge Lawyer in the Dispute Resolution team.
+As an experienced litigator and author of legal guidance, Hoi-Yee works with the team to ensure they deliver the best possible service to clients.
+She keeps the team up to date with developments in the law, practice and technology, ensures the team has the resources required to undertake client work, and oversees dispute resolution training to the team and across the firm.
 In addition, Hoi-Yee regularly contributes to client briefings and legal journals.

-Hoi-Yee is a Knowledge Lawyer in the dispute resolution team.
-As an experienced litigator and author of legal guidance, Hoi-Yee is well placed to keep the team up to date with developments in dispute resolution.
+Hoi-Yee is Senior Counsel and the Knowledge Lawyer in the Dispute Resolution team.
+As an experienced litigator and author of legal guidance, Hoi-Yee works with the team to ensure they deliver the best possible service to clients.
+She keeps the team up to date with developments in the law, practice and technology, ensures the team has the resources required to undertake client work, and oversees dispute resolution training to the team and across the firm.
 In addition, Hoi-Yee regularly contributes to client briefings and legal journals.

 Email Hoi-Yee +44 (0)20 3375 7186